Colin Murphy (Days of Our Lives)

-Fictional character history
+Casting

+On September 14, 2001, John W. Morgan of the Connecticut Post reported that Cuthill had been fired from the serial, and that the role had been recast to Australian actor Justin Melvey.
+NBC did not give a reason for Cuthill's dismissal at the time.

+Storylines

 Colin is the cousin of the Bradys and the mysterious doctor that Jennifer Horton met in Africa and fell for.
 Jennifer followed him to Ireland but he brushed her off.
 He first came to live in Salem with his fiancé Elizabeth Cox while he worked at the hospital.
 Bo suspected Colin was trouble when he learned Colin came from Ireland.
 Although Jennifer heard Colin was in town, they didn't meet until the Mother of the Year party Lexie threw for Hope at the DiMera Mansion.
 Eventually, Colin and Elizabeth went to Las Vegas to be married.
 When Elizabeth overheard a phone conversation in which he stated the only reason he was going to marry her was for her money, she called it off and went back to England.

 Not long after that, Colin wanted to get back together with Jennifer but she was dating Brandon Walker as well as being pursued by her ex-husband Jack Deveraux.
 Colin began a relationship with Nicole Walker in order to make Jennifer jealous but was unsuccessful.
 Later, he reunited with Nicole but was warned by Victor Kiriakis to stay away from her.

 At that same time, André DiMera (disguised at Tony DiMera) came back to Salem.
 Colin was the doctor that secretly treated André's blood disease.
 When Jack started to suspect there was a connection between Colin and André, Jennifer decided to start dating Colin to find out if he was working for the DiMeras.
 When Stefano died, Colin was at the reading of the will.
 Not long after that, he got a silver bullet with Bo Brady's name engraved on it.

 In addition to André DiMera, Colin was also Chloe Lane's doctor after she was diagnosed with cancer.
 He also operated on Nicole after she was shot by an assassin working for Stefano.

 Colin broke into the hospital basement where Cassie and Rex were being held.
 Later on, Colin started to blackmail several inhabitants of Salem: Sami Brady for switching Lexie's DNA test results for her baby, and Nicole Walker with a tape of them having sex after she was engaged to Victor.